patronage/bubs-timber/README.md

 ## Getting up and running

 1. Clone this repo.
-2. Duplicate .env.sample to .env, customize values for project if needed
+2. In `.env`, customize values for project if needed
 3. Initiate Docker, by running the `WordPress Docker Recreate` task.
 4. Add node/gulp dependencies by running `yarn install`.